Add PDF functionality with Vue

 Next steps

 Nutrient Web SDK comes with built-in support for TypeScript.
 This should work out of the box for local installation.
-For the CDN installation follow these steps:
+For the CDN installation, follow the steps below.

-1. Add the Nutrient Web SDK dependency, if not done previously.
-You need the package to be installed locally in order to reference the types:
+1. Add the Nutrient Web SDK dependency, if you haven’t already.
+You need the package to be installed locally to reference the types:

 Terminal window